marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Handshake, 1-RTT) makes it more likely the receiver will be able to process all the packets in a single pass.
 A packet with a short header does not include a length, so it will always be the last packet included in a UDP datagram.
+A sender MUST NOT coalesce multiple packets with the same encryption level into a single datagram.
+Receiver SHOULD ignore any subsequent packets that have the same encryption level as any of the previous packets in the datagram.

 Senders MUST NOT coalesce QUIC packets for different connections into a single UDP datagram.
 Receivers SHOULD ignore any subsequent packets with a different